 Hurricane-resistant windows can increase your overall construction cost, but they offer great protection during the storm season.
 The investment may well pay for itself by preventing storm damage, and it can also allow you to qualify for discounted homeowners insurance rates.

 If you're thinking about getting hurricane windows, the following advantages and disadvantages can help you make your decision.

 Windows are made to break safely and survive very strong winds

-Provides sound insulation and protects interior by blocking UV rays
+Provides sound insulation and protects interior by blocking UVB rays

 Can reduce homeowners insurance rates